Willboydie/music-card-player/music-card-player/README.md

 ### GPIO buttons not working (Pi 5)

-The Pi 5 uses a different GPIO chip (`/dev/gpiochip4`) than earlier models (`/dev/gpiochip0`).
+The Pi 5 uses a different GPIO chip (`/dev/gpiochip4`) than earlier models like the Zero 2 W (`/dev/gpiochip0`).
 If buttons aren't detected, check that `ButtonListener.cpp` references the correct chip for your board.